MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 # Use the in-app tutorial on Dynamics 365 Remote Assist mobile

 Technicians can use the Dynamics 365 Remote Assist mobile in-app, guided tutorial to jump-start their ability to use the app's augmented reality (AR) capabilities.
 With AR, technicians can share their real-world environments and connect with remote collaborators to walk through repair or inspection processes.
-Both call participants can better reference objects and provide instructions by placing mixed reality annotations into the technician's shared environment.
+Both call participants can reference objects and provide instructions by placing mixed-reality annotations into the technician's shared environment.

 This guided tutorial addresses: